cunka/Kurzweil-Object-View/README.md

 ### Duplicates

 A unique feature of __ObjectView__ is it will attempt to find objects that may be duplicates of each other.
+The "Duplicates" tab will only appear if a duplicate has been detected.
+By using the hash ID, __ObjectView__ will scan and indicate if it has found anything it believes to be duplicate object.

 If you own a Kurzweil, then there is a good chance you have many duplicate objects.
 Many occasions its just the name has changed and the contents are the same.

-By using the hash ID, __ObjectView__ will scan and indicate if it has found anything it believes to be duplicate object.

 ![](images/ObjectView_duplicates.png)